- If I have a disability, why can't I automatically receive the testing accommodations I want?

 If your documentation does not support your request for accommodations, you will receive a letter of explanation.
 In such instances, you may choose to address any deficiencies in the documentation and resubmit your request.
 To prevent delays, be sure that your documentation meets ETS's Documentation Criteria (see the disability documentation guidelines).

 - Why does it take so long to process my accommodation request?

 ETS strives to review requests for accommodations as quickly as possible.
+The review process is highly individualized and decisions are made on a case-by-case basis.
 Given the large number of requests we receive, it is important that you submit your request as early as possible to ensure receiving a decision before the test date.

 If you have been approved for accommodations within the previous two years, your documentation is still current, and you are requesting the same accommodations for which you were previously approved, you may expedite the processing of your request by submitting only: